gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 burning rosemary and cinnamon for luck."

 "What?"
 Why had she been afraid?
 What did she have to be afraid of?
-The oddsters had given the Ruudian three to two odds against me.
+The oddsters had given the Ruudian three to two against me.
 He was four years my senior, light on his feet for all his muscle, and had been blooded in real fights against bandits in the Herd of Trees.
 Sehdie knew all of that.
 Ishad knew it too.
 When I told him I had put my name up for the challenge he said, "Good.
 It'll do you good to lose one."
 But I won.
 He yelled at me for the